Pseudo and quasi quark PDF in the BFKL approximation: Quark quasi-PDF

-In Fig. \ref{Fig:Quarkquasi-twist}, we present the leading and next-to-leading twist contributions, as described by Eqs. (\ref{quarkQuasi-twist-a}) and (\ref{quarkQuasi-twist-b}), for the quasi quark PDF.
-The observed behavior is particularly noteworthy due to two primary factors.
-Firstly, it exhibits a stark deviation from the pseudo-PDF case, and secondly, the next-to-leading twist correction displays a divergent trend that opposes the direction of the leading one.
+In Fig. \ref{Fig:Quarkquasi-twist}, we present the leading and next-to-leading twist contributions, as described by eqs. (\ref{quarkQuasi-twist-a}) and (\ref{quarkQuasi-twist-b}), for the quasi quark PDF as well as the BFKL resummed result eq. (\ref{quarkQuasi-twist-a}).
+The integral in eqs. (\ref{quarkQuasi-twist-a}) and (\ref{quarkQuasi-twist-b}) is performed by closing the contour to the left.
+To this end, we have to impose $\ln{2P_\xi^2\over M^2_N} - \pi >0$.
+The plots for the LT and NLT corrections in Fig. \ref{Fig:Quarkquasi-twist} are obtained using $P_\xi=4$ GeV.
+A different choice, such as $P_\xi=2$ GeV, would lead to a divergent integral.
+This means that the formalism we adopted to study the small-$x_B$ behavior of the twist corrections imposes a limit on the allowed values of $P_\xi$.
+The behavior of the quasi-PDF at LT and NLT is particularly noteworthy due to two primary factors.
+Firstly, it exhibits a stark deviation from the pseudo-PDF case, and secondly, the next-to-leading twist correction displays a divergent trend that opposes the direction of the leading one at small-$x_B$.
+This unusual behavior is attributable to the peculiar nature of the higher twist corrections, which are characterized by the $1/(x_B^2 P^2_\xi)$ factor.
+Indeed, such higher twist corrections, instead of being suppressed as was hoped, are enhanced at small-$x_B$.
+We also notice that the full BFKL result is consistent with the LT correction.